Subhashchandra-Birajdar/Swagger---Spring-Boot-3/README.md

 # Swagger with Spring Boot 3 and Java 17
-Integration swagger open API with spring boot 3
+Integration swagger open API with spring boot 3 and Java 17

-# Build Tool - Maven
+# Build Tool Used in this project - Maven

-# Dependencies Required
+# Dependencies Required for this project
 * Spring web
 * lombok
 * springdoc-openapi-starter-webmvc-ui dependency